Notice of Annual General Meeting

 SHARES AND VOTES

-Valid resolutions under items 16 (b), 16 (c) and 17 above require approval of shareholders representing at least two-thirds of the shares and the numbers of votes represented at the Meeting.
-A valid resolution under item 16 (a) and 16 (d) above requires approval of shareholders representing at least nine-tenth of the shares and the numbers of votes represented at the Meeting.
-From Wednesday 30 April 2008, the complete text of the Board of Directors' proposals as set out above will be available at the Company's website at www.tele2.com, and at the Company's premises at Skeppsbron 18 in Stockholm.
-Shareholders who wish to receive those documents may notify the Company, whereupon the documents will be sent by post or by e-mail.
+Valid resolutions under item 16 above require approval of shareholders representing at least two-thirds of the shares and number of votes represented at the Annual General Meeting.
+Valid resolutions under items 15 (a) and 15 (b) above require approval of shareholders representing at least nine-tenth of the shares and the numbers of votes represented at the Annual General Meeting.
+Items 15 (a) and (b) are conditional upon each other.
+From Monday 3 May 2010 at the latest, the complete text of the proposals of the Board of Directors will be made available at the Company's website at www.tele2.com, and at the Company's premises at Skeppsbron 18 in Stockholm.
+Shareholders who wish to receive these documents may notify the Company, whereupon the documents will be sent by post or by e-mail.